Susan Collins: Abortion

-Collins is one of two Republican U.S. Senators, along with Lisa Murkowski, who describe themselves as pro-choice, or pro-abortion rights, and support Roe v.
+Collins is one of two Republican U.S. Senators, along with Lisa Murkowski, who describe themselves as pro-choice, or pro-abortion rights, and supported Roe v.
 Wade.

 According to HuffPost, Collins has repeatedly voted to confirm judges who have signaled opposition to abortion rights.
 She has defended these votes by citing her support for both of Obama's Supreme Court appointments.
 She voted to confirm Brett Kavanaugh to the U.S. Supreme Court, saying she did not believe he would overturn Roe.
 She said she felt "vindication" in 2018 when Kavanaugh voted with the court's four Democratic-appointed justices and Chief Justice John Roberts not to hear cases against Planned Parenthood from Kansas and Louisiana, although Planned Parenthood disagreed with her assessment of the situation.
 In 2020, Collins faced renewed criticism of her vote by progressive groups when Kavanaugh said states should be permitted to severely reduce access to and availability of abortion in his dissent in June Medical Services LLC v Russo.

 In 2021, Collins was one of three Republican senators to decline to sign an amicus brief supporting an anti-abortion Mississippi law banning abortion after 15 weeks of pregnancy.
-She faced renewed criticism after Kavanaugh voted with the majority, in a 5-4 vote, to reject an emergency petition to block a Texas law banning abortion after six weeks of pregnancy; the law went into effect while facing continued challenges in the courts.
+She faced renewed criticism after Kavanaugh voted with the majority, in a 5–4 vote, to reject an emergency petition to block a Texas law banning abortion after six weeks of pregnancy; the law went into effect while facing continued challenges in the courts.
 Responding to the legislation and criticism, Collins denounced the Texas anti-abortion law as "extreme, inhumane, and unconstitutional" and said she supports the Roe precedent as the "law of the land".

 In 2022, Collins received additional criticism for her support of Kavanaugh after a leaked draft of the Supreme Court opinion in Dobbs v.
 Jackson Women's Health Organization indicated the Court would overturn Roe v.
 Wade, with Kavanaugh breaking with his statements that Roe was "settled law".
-She has also received criticism for calling the police in reaction to chalk protests due to her votes to confirm justices involved in the draft ruling.
+She called the police after protesters wrote a chalk message in front of her home due to her votes to confirm justices involved in the draft ruling.
+Police said the chalk message was non-threatening and did not constitute a crime.

 On May 11, 2022, Collins voted against the Women's Health Protection Act of 2022, a bill that would prohibit a variety of restrictions on access to abortion, on the basis that it went too far beyond the standards established in Roe v.
 Wade and Planned Parenthood v.
 Casey.
-Collins joined Murkowski in drafting alternative legislation that would codify Roe and Casey into federal law more narrowly.
+Collins joined Murkowski and Senator Kyrsten Sinema in drafting the Reproductive Choice Act, alternative legislation that would codify Roe and Casey into federal law more narrowly.